Monib16/discord_bot/README.md

 # discordbot-v1.0
-Initial version of the discord bot which:\n
+Initial version of the discord bot which:

 -Plays youtube links\n

--Plays two soundbytes from a local directory\n -Contains a help function
+-Plays two soundbytes from a local directory\n

+-Contains a help function